In the Path of Super Storm Sandy

 Teachers in the schools who have washing machines have offered to wash student's clothes.With so many of us having no washing machines or dryers, FEMA set up a laundry center.
 Steve from Northern California drove a tractor trailer to New York from California that is a mobile laundry center.
 Steve usually washes the firefighters clothes when they are battling the fires in California and Oregon.
 But it is a slow time of year, so he came here.
 I bring my clothes there because I don’t want to keep bothering my friends.
 Steve has been working seven days a week.
 The linemen to restore power sleep in trailers in the parking lot of Nassau Coliseum because the hotels are filled with the people who have no home right now.
 The FEMA agent who visited my neighbor, sleeps in his car in a local home depot parking lot because his hotel room is in Manhattan and he can't get here early enough to start his day due to so much traffic.
 The dedication of ordinary people to help us, will never make the news.
 But we New Yorkers, are so grateful.

 Thanksgiving is different this year.
 We can't have it in our own home.
-But like my husband said, we are family and we are together.
+But we are family and we are together.
 Sandy has wreaked havoc on our home, our lives and our finances, and created challenges we never had before.
 Most of my damage is not covered by insurance or FEMA, but it we will figure it out.
 Some people in my community lost their homes, and some in other communities lost much more.
 Nature is a powerful force.
 I never thought I would need the Red Cross, the Salvation Army, or FEMA.
 I never thought I would need so much from others.
 When we get back on our feet, it motivates us that much more to give back.

 Long Beach, NY